DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-yeohjason/README.md

 ## Week 2:
+- [Chap 1.3] **Terminologies**
+  - A **tautology** is a compound proposition that is always true, no matter what the truth values of the propositional variables that occur in it.
+  - A **contradiction** is a compound proposition that is always false.
+  - A **contingency** is a compound proposition that is neither a tautology nor a contradiction.
 - If Algebra has a variety of laws and rules in solving mathematical equations, Discrete Mathematics has its own set of laws and rules too.
 These are called **logical equivalences**.
 These are as follows:

 |                           Equivalence                           |         Name        |